-The Third Party Broker may apply a fee to facilitate the transfer of Positions in shares in your Account to another broker, which shall be deducted from your Revolut Account.
+The Third Party Broker may apply a fee to facilitate the transfer of Positions in shares from your Trading Account to another broker.
+These transfer fees shall be deducted from your Trading Account, not from your Revolut Personal Account.

 4.10 What happens to my Positions if a company I own an Instrument in becomes insolvent or trading in that Instrument is suspended?

 Where your Instrument represents an ownership interest in a company and that company becomes insolvent, the ability to trade those Instruments may be restricted, and the price of your Instruments may fall, which could result in you losing all the money you paid for those Instruments.
 In these circumstances, the relevant Instruments will be dealt with in accordance with insolvency procedures maintained by the Third Party Broker responsible for safeguarding the affected Instruments.
 You should also be aware that if trading in an Instrument is suspended or if that Instrument is no longer listed on a relevant trading venue, this may affect your ability to sell that Instrument and may result in action being taken to close out your Position.
 Any proceeds arising from the sale of your Position will be credited to your Trading Account, less any applicable fees.